Griefed/ServerPackCreator/README.md

 ## WIP!

 Use at your own risk!
 Be aware that data loss is possible.
 If you wish to test this, there's a description down below.
-If you wish to contribute, fork the repository, make your changes and create a pull request.
+If you wish to contribute, fork the repository, make your changes, create a pull request and make sure to use [conventional commits](https://github.com/Griefed/ServerPackCreator/wiki)

 Help for
 - setting up Forge downloading